-- 1. The Finance 377, Topic 5 Lecture Packet, constitutes a set of notes which includes the totality of material to be covered in the course, and students are encouraged to purchase the packet. - 2.
-The FIN 377.5 Lecture Packet is not designed to be a book, but rather a detailed set of lecture notes. - 3.
-With a cover in lunar blue, the Packet will be available at University Duplicating Service, GSB 3.136.
+- 1. The Finance 397, Topic 5 Lecture Packet, constitutes a set of notes which includes the totality of material to be covered in the course, and students are encouraged to purchase the packet. - 2.
+The FIN 397.5 Lecture Packet is not designed to be a book, but rather a detailed set of lecture notes requiring in-class attendance and active participation to be fully useful. - 3.
+With a cover in solar yellow, the Packet will be available at University Duplicating Service, GSB 3.136.